Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 8) Powerbank (to make it mobile) -- I have plans to add instructions for a battery build.

 **Wiring Diagram**
-• This image shows how to wire up the camera buttons if you are not using the ePaper Hat.
+• This image shows how to wire up the camera buttons if you are not using the ePaper HAT.
 • It also shows the wiring of optional LEDs.
 • IMPORTANT NOTE: The camera in the image below is for display ONLY.
 This is NOT the proper orientation/connection for the camera.
 See "Connect the Camera" below for proper connection.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/wiring_diagram.png' width='650'>

 **Setup WaveShare ePaper Display**
-• If you are using the WaveShare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.
+• If you are using the WaveShare 2.7-inch GPIO hat, all you need to do is seat the HAT on your Pi.
 • If you're using a different/wired WaveShare display, refer to the GPIO diagram and table below or the image above.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/waveshare_Pi02W_setup.jpg' width='550' align='left'>